RS485 Device Configuration Guide

 Figure 1: Device is online

-After disconnecting the device, wait for a while, and you'll see uplink data from the LoRaWAN network in the gateway Web UI.
+In Working Mode, you can view the uplink data in the gateway Web UI.
 The figure below shows the uplink data from the example sensor.

 - Temperature: